minvws/nl-covid19-data-dashboard/docs/choropleth-geojson.md

-# Creating the choropleth GEOJson data
+# Creating the choropleth TopoJson data

 The Dutch municipal and safety region borders get updated quite frequently, so there is a chance that a new set of GEOJson data will have to be created eventually.